WangShai123/vanilla-press/docs/en/guide/runtime.md

 ## Configuration Object

-The `docConfig` object in `docs/config.js` is used to configure site runtime data.
+The default export in `docs/config.js` is used to configure site runtime data.

 | Option                              | Type              | Default        | Description                                                                                   |
 | ----------------------------------- | ----------------- | -------------- | --------------------------------------------------------------------------------------------- |